 It was inevitable.
 The continuing rise of covid 19 cases in Tokyo, epidemic fatigue, combined with my desire to party… I was bound to get it.
 It all started on Halloween night; despite the Tokyo government’s warnings, Tokyo’s clubbers were out in full force, masked, and packing our favorite nightclubs.
 It almost felt like the pre-covid days; drinking with friends at the bar, a packed dance floor, and grooving the night away.
 It wasn’t until a few days after my hangover cured, did I notice that I wasn’t feeling quite myself.

 On the following Tuesday morning, I woke up with a painful sore throat, nasty cough, chill, and achy muscles.
 I’ve had worse cases of the flu, but this felt a tad unusual.
-I took an Advil, and carried on with my day.
 It wasn’t until the next evening that I began to feel stronger symptoms of a nasty flu, that I decided I should get tested.

 I thought to myself; this is probably just a cold.
 It is that time of the year anyway.
 But to be safe, I got the test.
 Two nerve-wracking days passed while I stayed cooped up at home.
 Then the call came, and I got the news that I had tested positive for covid 19.
 Immediate feelings of worry struck like did I spread it to my friends and family?